2019 Wells Fargo Platinum Review – WalletHub Editors

-- Do you think any credit cards will be offering 0% introductory APRs for 18 months in 18 months?
+- Do you think any credit cards will be offering 0% introductory APRs for over a year in 18 months from now?

 - How should credit card shoppers value secondary benefits such as up to $600 in cell phone protection (against damage/theft) for cardholders who pay their monthly cell phone bill with their card?